-Outages are prioritized by considering safety conditions, type, and number of damages to the system, critical Community Lifelines, customer type, and the number of affected customers.
-LUMA focuses restoration efforts to restore service to critical facilities, such as hospitals, police departments, fire departments, and other public health and safety facilities, on a priority basis, as warranted.
+Outages are prioritized by considering safety conditions, type, and number of damages to the system, critical Community Lifelines, customer type, and the number of customers affected.
+LUMA focuses restoration efforts to restore service to critical facilities, such as hospitals, water distribution services, telecommunications, police departments, fire departments, and other public health and safety facilities, on a priority basis, as warranted.
 LUMA must make prudent decisions that have the greatest gain for the overall T&D System stability and the greatest benefit for all customers.

 Priority restoration cannot be guaranteed.
-Therefore, LUMA implements specific communication outreach programs to critical facilities, municipal governments, and key account customers to alert them to properly prepare for potential prolonged power outages, and to provide information and updates on LUMA's preparation and restoration activities.
+Therefore, LUMA implements specific communication outreach programs to critical facilities, municipal governments, and key account customers to alert them to properly prepare for potential prolonged power outages and provide information and updates on LUMA's preparation and restoration activities.